-- Internships can focus on international affairs research, events development and management and/or communication tasks, including website development, media and publications
+- Internships can focus on events management and/or communication tasks, including website development, social media and publications.

 - Internships can be full-time or part-time (minimum one day per week) for a 3-12 month period.
 Placements less than 3 months are rare.

-- Internships at National Office can be for academic credit through the Australian National University Internship Program
+- Internships at National Office can be for academic credit through a university program.

 Applications to National Office can be made at any time during the year and will be considered according to the following timeline: